nicky-nym/nicky-nym.github.io/pages/cities.md

 > Africa has 54 countries.
 Altogether they do not build 1 million homes a year.
 > The gap is the opportunity.
 40 million modest homes require an investment of
 > more than $1 trillion every year.
 The multiplier effects would add $10 trillion
 > to annual GDP.
 That is 5 times current GDP.
-Closing Africa’s housing gap can
+Closing Africa's housing gap can
 > generate 5 times current GDP!"
 > &mdash; Paul Musembwa, CEO of Warp Developments

+> In a paper published in 2015, the economists Chang-Tai Hsieh and Enrico Moretti
+> found that, between 1964 and 2009, the high cost of housing in some US cities
+> relative to wages had lowered aggregate US GDP by 13.5 percent: "Most of the
+> loss was likely caused by increased constraints to housing supply in high
+> productivity cities like New York, San Francisco and San Jose.
+Lowering
+> regulatory constraints in these cities to the level of the median city would
+> expand their work force and increase U.S. GDP by 9.5%.[^bertaud]